-Laser gum recontouring is the process of reshaping your gums using a low-powered laser to safely remove excess gum tissue which may be covering up your beautiful pearly whites.
+Laser gum recontouring is the process of reshaping your gums using a low-powered laser to remove excess gum tissue safely when it may be covering up your beautiful pearly whites.

-The procedure is minimally-invasive and is usually performed after an application of a local anesthesia to the general area of the mouth where the work will be performed.
+The procedure is minimally invasive and usually performed after an application of a local anesthetic to the general area of the mouth where the work will be performed.
 Once your mouth has been numbed up, the dentist will position the laser to recontour your gum line.

 Is it Necessary?

-Most of the time laser gum recontouring is not medically necessary.
-Gummy smiles are considered to be an aesthetic issue, not a medical one.
-However, there are times when the dentist will recommend laser gum recontouring in order to address a medical issue.
+Most of the time, laser gum recontouring is not medically necessary.
+Gummy smiles are considered to be an aesthetic concern, not a medical one.
+However, there are times when the dentist may recommend laser gum recontouring in order to address a medical issue.

-In this case, the doctor will use a laser to reshape your gum line to help counter:
+In that case, the doctor will use a laser to reshape the gum line to help counter:

 - Tooth decay